jonyoung123/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that creates an empty file script that makes a file executable script that allows multiple permission for executing and reading files
+script that creates an empty file script that makes a file executable script that allows multiple permission for executing and reading files script that adds execution permission to the owner , group owner and other users